aayushmnit/Competitions/README.md

-# Codes for Competitions I have participated in.
+# Reporsitory of Codes

+This is a compiled repository of codes I wrote in various competitions.